EsriUK/arcgis-dijit-drilldown/README.md

 ## Features
 The drilldown widget provides hierarchical address search results allowing the user to drilldown into the list of results and find a specific location.

+For further information on when this might be useful to you, demo sites and details on how to get started using the widget please see our [blog](http://communityhub.esriuk.com/geoxchange/2015/11/23/need-a-more-flexible-way-to-search-for-addresses?rq=drilldown).

 The drilldown widget extends the functionality of the Esri Search widget, this means you use it in the same way.
 See the Esri Search widget doc [here](https://developers.arcgis.com/javascript/jsapi/search-amd.html)

 [View it live](http://appsstage.esriuk.com/app/Drilldown-demo/50/wmt/view/416bf5a4f02f45158a0a893c73450878/index.html)